Kovah/LinkAce-Website/content/docs/v2/configuration/sso-oauth-oidc.md

 {{< / table >}}

-The base URL must be set to the URL of your OIDC endpoint excluding the `.well-known/openid-configuration` part.
+The base URL must be set to the _OpenID Configuration URL_, but excluding the `.well-known/openid-configuration` part.
 Example: If `https://auth.company.com/application/linkace/.well-known/openid-configuration` is your OIDC configuration URL, then `https://auth.company.com/application/linkace` must be your base URL.